420noscope-exe/Portfolio-Game/README.md

 - Dash and Stamina System
 - 5 Different Weapons
 - Pickup Items
-- All Assets are Made with Open Source Tools
+- All Assets are Made with Royalty Free or Open Source Tools

+## Tools Used:
+- Goxel
+- Blender
+- GIMP
+- jsfxr
+- Code-OSS